fed/blog/src/pages/blog/wrapping-things-in-bacon.md

 title: Wrapping things in Bacon
 date: 2016-09-17
 spoiler: Learn to create event streams from multiple sources, including DOM events, promises, timers and many others.
-category: baconjs
+category: frp
 ---

-And by _wrapping things in Bacon_ I mean creating observables by wrapping values as reactive data types.
+And by _wrapping things in Bacon_ I mean creating observables by wrapping values as reactive data types in Bacon.js.
 I believe this is a good starting point if you are interested in functional reactive programming.

 ## A little bit of context